John-Jumper/Upside-MD/README.md

   * `sidechain_paper` -- "Maximum-likelihood, self-consistent side chain free
     energies with applications to protein molecular dynamics"
+  * `trajectory_training_paper` -- "Trajectory-Based Parameterization of a
+    Coarse-Grained Forcefield for High-Thoughput Protein Simulation"

 To get the precise version of Upside needed for the side chain free energy paper, just do `git checkout sidechain_paper`.
 Note that you should ignore the